r-neal-kelly/doticu-npc-party/Docs/API.md

         Scriptname doticu_npcp_vars extends Quest

 ### : `MODS`
 Contains a property pointing to every module, so they are all accessible from anywhere that has access to `DATA`.
-Each module is in turn expected to point to its sub modules so that, e.g. `CONTROL` can access the sub module `ACTOR2` from the module `FUNCS`.
+Each module is in turn expected to point to its sub modules so that, e.g. `CONTROL` can access the sub module `ACTORS` from the module `FUNCS`.

         Scriptname doticu_npcp_mods extends Quest